-- 1. a local read miss, while no other processor has the requested value cached - 2. a local read miss, while another cache holds a copy in exclusive state - 3. a local read miss, while another cache has a copy in modified state - 4. a local write hit, while the cacheline is in modified state - 5. a local write hit, while the cacheline is in exclusive state - 6. a local write hit, while the cacheline is in shared state in several caches
+- 1. a local read miss, while another cache holds a copy in exclusive state - 2. a local read miss, while another cache has a copy in modified state - 3. a local write hit, while the cacheline is in modified state - 4. a local write hit, while the cacheline is in exclusive state - 5. a local write hit, while the cacheline is in shared state in several caches